usedhondacivic/usedhondacivic.github.io/projects/lock_cracking_robot/content.md

 A second issue was the strength of the servo.
 I positioned the servo close to the stepper, with a fairly short arm to reach out and lift the shackle.
 I underestimated the amount of force required, so the shackle would sometimes not open.
 To remedy this, I added a spring to assist the servo in its upward motion.

 Finally I used stress testing to test the rest of the system.
-Cracking a master lock with no prior knowledge takes upwards of 64,000 attempts, which takes Clicky 36 hours straight.
+Cracking a master lock with no prior knowledge takes upwards of 64,000 attempts, which takes 36 hours straight.
 This served as the ultimate stress test, and I left it running for a day and a half.
 The system managed to open the lock after only 20 hours, and displayed the correct combination when finished.

 ## Further documentation